jmrplens/A-Lab/README.md

 This software is made up of different types of measurement (impedance tube, anechoic chamber, general, etc.) and expansion modules for different specific projects.

+The software has been made with the collaboration of the Escuela Politècnica Superior de Gandia of the Universitat Politècnica de València, mainly with access to equipment and instrumentation.

 <!-- MarkdownTOC autolink="true" autoanchor="true" -->

 - [General](#general)